sjanaskie/urban-epi/README.md

 Urban Environmental Assessment Tool
 ==================================

 This is a research tool for global urban environmental assessment.
+The program takes as an input a directory (file folder) of shapefiles with income and population data.
+Based on these shapefiles, the program will produce estimates for air quality, transportation, urban form, and green space.
+To replicate this analysis for a city you have in mind, begin by cloning the repo with `git clone http://github.com/ryanthomas/urban_epi.git` and overwrite the contents of the `city_boundary` folder with the shapefile for your city.
+Then follow the instructions below.

 ## Requirements
 All the tools used in this analysis are open source, including the data, which are freely available on the internet.
 - Bash environment
 - GDAL/OGR
 - GRASS 7.0 or GRASS 7.2
++ Extensions are loaded by the program: r.li, v.in.osm
 - AWK or GAWK
+- NodeJS; osmtogeojson
 - Internet connection (downloads take a long time [>1 hour] on slow internet)

 ## Setup